Embedded Electronics Engineering - Master's Programme

 - After the initial taught courses, students undertake a large project, where the student starts from a digital or analogue design specification and carries it through to completion, and, in some cases, silicon realisation.

 After completing this programme you will be ready for a career, or further research studies, in circuits and systems with a focus on VLSI design.
 Designers in this area are very attractive on the global job market.
-Lund itself is a part of one of the fastest growing regions in Europe, with a large concentration of interesting companies in the field, large and small, such as Sony, Ericsson, Axis, ARM Sweden, Oticon and GN Resound.
+The Lund area itself is a part of one of the fastest growing regions in Europe, with a large concentration of interesting companies in the field, large and small, such as Sony, Ericsson, Axis, ARM Sweden, Mellanox, Oticon and GN Resound.
 The European Spallation Source (ESS) and MAX IV, both located in Lund, will also offer students many exciting career opportunities.
-Furthermore, perhaps the most interesting career option is to continue towards a PhD.
+For some students, perhaps the most interesting career option is to continue towards a PhD.

 The final semester degree project offers students the opportunity to work alongside our current PhD students to get a taste for what a career in research is like.
 This route is very popular with our Master’s students, and a large number of graduates have chosen to continue their studies, both in Lund and at other research institutions around the world.